lizclipse/lizclipse.github.io/wiki/src/softdev/github/actions.md

 # GitHub Actions/Workflows

-- Workflows with multiple steps _do not_ share the same environment
+- Workflows with multiple jobs _do not_ share the same environment
   - Each job starts on an entirely fresh env, including any checked-out files or built artefacts
   - To share built outputs, something like [actions/upload-artifact](https://github.com/actions/upload-artifact) should be used